Best Life Insurance for Overweight Individuals in 2025 (Compare the Top 10 Companies)

 Pros

-- Less Restrictive BMI Policy: Flexible BMI guidelines if qualifies for standard or preferred rates.
+- Less Restrictive BMI Policy: Flexible BMI guidelines if the applicant qualifies for standard or preferred rates.

 - Loyalty Savings: Overweight individuals who maintain coverage will have lesser price hikes over time.